-Given that the listening level is tightly related to the level of the ambient noise, the use of earphones that provide some degree of attenuation of the ambient noise may help the user reduce the listening level, hence diminish the overall noise exposure.
+Given that the listening level is tightly related to the level of the ambient noise (for example, see Figure 10), the use of earphones that provide some degree of attenuation of the ambient noise leads users to choose reduced listening levels, hence diminish the overall noise exposure.
 This attenuation of ambient noise can be done through passive means or by involving active noise control that provides an electronic cancellation of the ambient noise [b-Berger-Voix].

 12.1 Passive attenuation of the background noise

 A first approach to limit the ambient noise during music listening consists in merging the features of the earphone with the noise isolation provided by a passive hearing protection device.
 Such earphones can be large around-the ear headphones where a hard shell and the soft cushion will ensure a proper attenuation of ambient noise.
 It can also come as in-ear earphones that use roll-down foam earplug tips, pre-moulded tips, or even custom moulded tips to provide a substantial amount of attenuation when properly fitted in the ear canal [b-Smith-Voix].
 These products simply utilize passive attenuation and are sometimes referred to as noise-isolating headset/earphones.
-Their proper attenuation of ambient sounds requires a tight fit between the tip of the earphones and the wearer's ear canal, that cannot be achieved with the ubiquitous "button receiver", see intra-concha earphone in [ITU-T P.57], that only seats in the concha or at the entrance of the ear canal and does not provide any substance attenuation.
+Their proper attenuation of ambient sounds requires a tight fit between the tip of the earphones and the wearer's ear canal, that cannot be achieved with the ubiquitous "button receiver", see intra-concha earphone in [ITU-T P.57], that only seats in the concha or at the entrance of the ear canal and does not provide any substantial attenuation.

 12.2 Active noise reduction of background noise